5. Processing unidimensional data#

 ## array([6.5, 3.5, 1. , 5. , 2. , 3.5, 6.5])

 Element 10 is the smallest (“the winner”, say, the quickest racer).
 Hence, it ranks first.
-The two elements 30 are the 3rd/4th on the podium (ex aequo).
+The two tied elements equal to 30 are the third/fourth on the podium (ex aequo).
 Thus, they receive the average rank of 3.5.
 And so on.

-On a side note, there are many methods in nonparametric statistics (those that do not make any too particular assumptions about the underlying data distribution) that are based on ranks.
+On a side note, there are many methods in nonparametric statistics (where we do not make any particular assumptions about the underlying data distribution) that are based on ranks.
 In particular, Section 9.1.4 will cover the Spearman correlation coefficient.

 Consult the manual page of scipy.stats.rankdata and test various methods for dealing with ties.